Version: 2.1 | Last Updated: June 24, 2026

 You may use the Card for lawful purchases of goods and services wherever Visa is accepted, subject to the restrictions set forth in this Agreement and the User Terms.
 The Card is integrated with your Blink Wallet, and you may manage your Card through the Blink App.

 We are not responsible to you if someone refuses to accept your Card for any reason.
 We may reject any Transaction for any reason.
-We may limit the combined dollar amount or the total number of certain Account transactions allowed during a single day or other time periods.
-We may restrict or delay the availability of funds in your Account, to protect you and us against potential fraud, unauthorized transactions, Account misconduct or misuse, or for other risk management reasons.
-We will not be liable to you if this happens.
+We may limit the combined dollar amount or the total number of certain Card transactions allowed during a single day or other time periods.
+We may restrict or delay the availability of funds in your Card Balance, to protect you and us against potential fraud, unauthorized transactions, Card misconduct or misuse, or for other risk management reasons.
+To the extent permitted by applicable law, we will not be liable to you if this happens.

 We may give you a personal identification number (“PIN”).
 For security reasons, you may have to provide the PIN before you are able to complete some transactions using the Card.
 Keep your PIN secure and do not write it down, give it to anyone, or keep it with your Card.
 If you lose your Card or believe someone has gained unauthorized access to your PIN, you must contact us immediately.

-Your Card Account is a dedicated account maintained within your Blink Wallet.
-You may transfer funds to your Card Account from your Wallet's Bitcoin balance or Dollar Account balance.
-The Card Account supports both Custodial Mode and Non-Custodial Mode — the mode of your Card Account corresponds to the mode of the Wallet balance from which you transfer funds.
+Your Card Balance is a dedicated balance maintained within your Blink Wallet.
+You may transfer funds to your Card Balance from your Wallet’s Bitcoin Balance or Dollar Balance.
+The Card Balance supports both Custodial Mode and Non-Custodial Mode — the mode of your Card Balance corresponds to the mode of the Wallet balance from which you transfer funds.

-When you make a purchase using the Card, Blink draws the necessary amount from your Card Account, converts to USD if the balance is denominated in BTC (at the prevailing rate at the time of the Transaction, plus any applicable conversion fees), and settles the Transaction with the Issuing Bank on your behalf.
-If your Card Account holds a USD-denominated balance, no conversion is required.
+When you make a purchase using the Card, the necessary amount is drawn from your Card Balance and applied to the Transaction.
+If your Card Balance is denominated in Bitcoin, a conversion to USD is performed by the Program Manager, the Issuing Bank, or a licensed conversion service provider engaged for that purpose, at the prevailing rate at the time of the Transaction and subject to any applicable conversion fees.
+The Transaction is then settled with the Issuing Bank through the Program Manager.
+Blink facilitates these processes by providing the technology platform, transmitting your instructions, and coordinating with the Program Manager and the Issuing Bank; Blink does not itself issue the Card, extend credit, or act as the settlement bank.
+If your Card Balance holds a USD-denominated balance, no conversion is required.
 You do not interact with the Issuing Bank directly for funding or settlement purposes.

-Your Card Account may operate in Custodial Mode or Non-Custodial Mode, consistent with the mode of the funds transferred to it.
+Your Card Balance may operate in Custodial Mode or Non-Custodial Mode, consistent with the mode of the funds transferred to it.
 The User acknowledges and accepts that:

-When a Transaction requires conversion of BTC to USD, Blink will execute the conversion at the prevailing exchange rate at the time of the Transaction, plus a conversion spread of approximately 0.2%.
-The conversion rate is determined by Blink using the real-time price posted on a reputable and recognized exchange or price aggregator, subject to Blink's sole discretion.
+When a Transaction requires conversion of BTC to USD, the conversion is executed by the Program Manager, the Issuing Bank, or a licensed conversion service provider, at the prevailing exchange rate at the time of the Transaction, which may include a spread reflecting the cost of conversion.
+The conversion rate is determined using the real-time price posted on a reputable and recognized exchange or price aggregator.
 You acknowledge that the conversion rate at the time of the Transaction may differ from the rate at the time of authorization or posting.

 If you make a transaction in a foreign currency, the Card Network will convert it into a U.S. dollar amount.
 The Card Network will use its currency conversion procedures in effect when it processes the transaction.
 The conversion rate in effect on the processing date might differ from the rate on the transaction or posting date.
 We do not currently adjust the currency exchange rate.
 A merchant or other third party may convert a transaction into U.S. dollars or another currency, using a rate they select, before sending it to the Card Network.

-In Funded Mode, your Available Balance reflects the total value of funds in your Card Account (whether denominated in BTC or USD), calculated in USD at the prevailing rate, less any pending Transactions, fees, and outstanding Overdraft amounts.
-It is your responsibility to ensure that your Card Account has sufficient funds before initiating a Transaction.
+In Funded Mode, your Available Balance reflects the total value of funds in your Card Balance (whether denominated in BTC or USD), calculated in USD at the prevailing rate, less any pending Transactions, fees, and outstanding Overdraft amounts.
+It is your responsibility to ensure that your Card Balance has sufficient funds before initiating a Transaction.

-In certain circumstances, a Transaction may be approved that causes your Account balance to fall below zero, resulting in an Overdraft.
-The maximum Overdraft amount is $200.
-If your Account has an Overdraft balance, you must repay the Overdraft amount within 7 days by transferring additional funds to your Card Account.
+In certain circumstances, a Transaction may be approved that causes your Card Balance to fall below zero, resulting in an Overdraft.
+The Overdraft facility is made available by the Issuing Bank and administered by Blink on the Issuing Bank’s behalf.
+The maximum Overdraft amount is the amount published in the Blink App.
+If your Card has an Overdraft balance, you must repay the Overdraft amount within 7 days by transferring additional funds to your Card Balance.
 Blink may automatically apply incoming funds to reduce or eliminate any outstanding Overdraft balance before making funds available for new Transactions.

-Failure to repay an Overdraft within 7 days may result in: (a) an Overdraft Late Repayment Fee of $25 per occurrence; (b) suspension or closure of your Card and Account; (c) collection actions through lawful means; and (d) reporting to credit bureaus where applicable.
+Failure to repay an Overdraft within 7 days may result in: (a) an Overdraft Late Repayment Fee as published in the Fee Schedule; (b) suspension or closure of your Card; (c) collection actions through lawful means by Blink on behalf of the Issuing Bank; and (d) reporting to credit bureaus where applicable.
 Any outstanding Overdraft balance remains your obligation until repaid in full.

 The Overdraft provisions in this Section 3.5 apply only in Funded Mode.
 In Credit Mode, the Collateral provisions in Section 4 govern your obligations.